 So moral of the story...just get the regular fat content dairy and watch your portions.

-Dallas Nutritional Counseling’s family nutrition division, Feed Yourself & Your Family, is excited to announce registration is now open for our Parent Picky Eating Workshop.
+Dallas Nutritional Counseling’s family nutrition division, Feed Yourself & Your Family, is excited to announce our Parent Picky Eating Workshop is now available to purchase on our website.

 If you are interested in getting more information about Nutritional Counseling fill out the contact form below and I will be in touch within 48 hrs.
 Thank you.